 The Vitreoretinal Fellowship participates in the San Francisco Match Program [SF Match Program # 4067], and getting a match number and having the number in our files should be a top priority.

 Only completed applications will be considered for interview.
 It is your responsibility to make sure that your SF Match application is complete before our application deadline.

-At least one letter should be from a retina specialist in your residency program.
 Applicant interviews are generally conducted in September or October.
 The application deadline is listed on the SF Match Website.
 Applications will be reviewed upon completion in the late summer.